ktana33/efe-iit-non-equivalence/README.md

 # Non-equivalence of expected free energy and revised integrated information in noisy permutation networks

-Minimal reproducibility package for the manuscript by **Katsuaki Tanabe**.
+Reproducibility package for the manuscript by **Katsuaki Tanabe**.

-This repository contains only the numerical code and derived numerical data needed to check the manuscript's principal computational results.
-Manuscript figures, figure-generation scripts, notebooks, caches, and local copies of third-party repositories are intentionally excluded.
+This repository contains the numerical code and derived numerical data needed to check the manuscript's principal computational results.

 ## Contents